 Compressed SLIP provides header compression that is beneficial for small packets and low-speed serial links.
 Header compression improves packet throughput.
 You can enable the CSLIP by means of the /COMPRESS qualifier when you enter a SET INTERFACE command.
-See Table 3.3 for more information.
+See Table 3.3, "Command Qualifiers Used for Configuring SLIP" for more information.